SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 Every member of the Scrum team has their part to play in building quality into their deliverables.
 There are different kinds of testing activities that rely on different skills found across the various people making up a diverse Scrum team.

+This mission statement from Atlassian is a good expression of the aim of modern testing and quality management:

 ::: greybox
 "We want to help ship awesome software, not just prevent poor software from being released" *Atlassian Quality Engineering group mission (from job advertisement, April 2020)*